DefGuard/docs/deployment-strategies/standalone-package-based-installation/database.md

 ## Installation

-Defguard Core uses a [PostgreSQL](https://www.postgresql.org/) database for storage, so if you do not have it installed and configured yet, you can do that in this section.
+Defguard Core uses a [PostgreSQL](https://www.postgresql.org/) database for storage, so if you do not have it installed and configured yet, you can do so in this section.
 For this tutorial, we need to create a **user with superuser privileges and a database**.

 First, install the PostgreSQL package: